Importance of being active

 Skis are available commercially and many have been added to recreation programs in many communities across the country.

-Weightlifting and bodybuilding
+Weightlifting and Bodybuilding

 Technically, it is not hard to adapt lifting weights for people with lost function due to paralysis.
+The activity has clear benefits for fitness but lifting has also emerged as a very competitive activity at the international level.
+Check out powerlifting under the Paralympics section at www.teamusa.org.

-The National Paralysis Resource Center website is supported by the Administration for Community Living (ACL), U.S. Department of Health and Human Services (HHS) as part of a financial assistance award totaling $8,700,000 with 100 percent funding by ACL/HHS.
-The contents are those of the author(s) and do not necessarily represent the official views of, nor an endorsement, by ACL/HHS, or the U.S. Government.
+The National Paralysis Resource Center website is supported by the Administration for Community Living (ACL), U.S. Department of Health and Human Services (HHS) as part of a financial assistance award totaling $10,000,000 with 100 percent funding by ACL/HHS.
+The contents are those of the author(s) and do not necessarily represent the official views of, nor an endorsement by, ACL/HHS, or the U.S. Government.